 While a $24,000 increase in property value is compelling, knowing how much a solar panel system costs, and how that compares to other home renovations, can illustrate why solar is the best investment you can make in your home.

 The value of solar vs. other home renovations

-According to EnergySage data, the average cost of a solar panel installation in 2015 was $3.70/watt, which means an average 6-kilowatt (kW) system had a $22,200 price tag (now, in 2019, that price has fallen to $2.98/watt).
+According to EnergySage data, the average cost of a solar panel installation in 2015 was $3.70/watt, which means an average 6-kilowatt (kW) system had a $22,200 price tag (now, in 2019, that price has fallen to $2.99/watt, or $17,940 before incentives).
 Tax breaks and other incentives drastically reduce that cost – once you subtract the value of the 30 percent solar tax credit, your total solar installation costs were a little less than $15,600.
 The takeaway?
 When you sell your solar home, you’re recovering your costs and then some.

 To compare the value of going solar to more traditional home improvement projects, EnergySage used the Remodeling 2016 Cost vs. Value Report, which evaluates project costs and resale value for a variety of home renovations.
 What we found: with many common home improvement projects, you won’t entirely recover your investment in increased property value.